rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to work with governments to create impact that reaches the last mile and help society inch towards a more equitable and inclusive future, brought him to Samagra.
-Currently, he is part of the Mission Prerna team in Uttar Pradesh.
+Currently, he is part of the NIPUN Bharat team in Uttar Pradesh.
     image: /img/aayush-malik.jpg
     linkedInProfile: 'https://www.linkedin.com/in/aayush-malik/'
     name: Aayush Malik
-    project: Mission Prerna
+    project: NIPUN Bharat Cell
   - bio: >-
       Abhay holds an MBA from Indian Institute of Management Ahmedabad and a dual degree in Mechanical Engineering from Indian Institute of Technology,